liquidvisual/prototypes/src/_docs/getting-started/compatibility.md

 ### IE Conditionals

-IE Conditionals are found throughout the Master but they're most important at the very top.
+IE Conditionals are found throughout the Master layout but the most important are at the very top.

 ```
 <!DOCTYPE html>